den-is/envsetup/README.md

 Plain ansible module making basic environment setup installing common packages and dotfiles and vimplugins.

-Configures: Centos 7, Fedora 23
+Tested on: Centos 7, Fedora 23

 # Usage
 - Add/edit your host to hosts file or uncomment localhost node.